mawenbao/pelican-blog-content/content/code/gofeed-readme.md

 *  {title}: title of feed entry, matched against the Feed.URL page
 *  {link}: hyper link of feed entry, matched against the Feed.URL page
 *  {description}: full-text description of feed entry, matched against the corresponding {link} page
+*  {pubdate}: publish date of feed entry
+*  {filter}: filtered content, used in Feed.IndexFilterPattern or Feed.ContentFilterPattern

 ### Custom regular expressions
 You can also write custom regex in `Feed.IndexPattern` and `Feed.ContentPattern`.
 Make sure there are no predefined patterns in your custom regular expressions.
 The regex syntax documentation can be found [here](https://code.google.com/p/re2/wiki/Syntax).